 PicoLog 6 is a complete data acquisition software package for the Pico Technology TC-08 data logger.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+It provides a visual, easy-to-use interface alllowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

 Real-time data collection and display

 Visual logger and channel setup for easy configuration and viewing

 Available for Windows 7, 8 and 10 (32 and 64-bit), macOS and Linux

 Robust database format minimizes data loss and corruption

 Data can be exported as CSV, clipboard image and PDF

 Supports multiple different PicoLog data loggers and PicoScope oscilloscopes on the same PC

 Designed from the ground up to be intuitive from the outset, PicoLog 6 allows you to set up the logger and start recording with just a few clicks of the mouse, whatever your level of data logging experience.

 From here, starting a capture is simple: plug in the logger, add a channel, press Record, and you’re logging!
 PicoLog 6 also includes a number of additional features to cater for more advanced data logging needs.